ahmedhany/cloudera-rag-lab/README.md

 # cloudera-rag-lab
 Welcome to Cloudera Hands-On-Labs for Cloudera RAG Studio.
+Please check sample documents you can upload to Cloudera Rag Studio to discuss their contents.